When Your Blood Sugar Gets Too Low

-If you have blood sugar levels that often drop after meals that include a lot of simple sugars, change your diet.
+Do your levels often drop after meals that include a lot of sugars?
+Change your diet.
 Avoid sugary foods, and eat frequent small meals during the day.

 If you get low blood sugar when you haven't eaten, have a snack before bedtime, such as a protein or a more complex carbohydrate.

-Your doctor may find that you are taking too much insulin that peaks toward the evening to morning hours.
-In that case, he or she may lower your insulin dose or change the time when you get your last dose of insulin.
+Your doctor may find that you take too much insulin that peaks toward the evening-to-morning hours.
+In that case, she may lower your insulin dose or change the time when you get your last dose of it.

 When You Have Low Blood Sugar

-Start by eating or drinking 15 grams of a fast-acting carbohydrate such as:
+First, eat or drink 15 grams of a fast-acting carbohydrate, such as: